 Secure File Transfer Protocols

-Sometimes called a firewall-friendly protocol, SFTP is one of the best choices to secure file transfers.
-It does not require client software or certificates, which makes it easier for IT teams to manage.
+Sometimes called a firewall-friendly protocol, SFTP is one of the most common methods to secure file transfers.
+It does not require client software or certificates, which makes it easier for IT departments to manage.

 Secure File Transfer Overview